CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

  });
 ```

 We import the `RestaurantList` component, making sure to use the named import because that will continue to be the unconnected component.
 Then we use React Testing Library's `render()` function to render it.
-We pass the `loadRestaurants` function as a prop.
+We pass in JSX just like we'd use in production code, and we pass the `loadRestaurants` function as a component prop.

 Finally, we're ready to run an expectation to confirm that the component loads restaurants on first render.
 We just check that our mock function was called: